Tef21/lib-proctorio/README.md

 > Short description of `oat-sa/lib-proctorio`

->Proctorio ensures the total learning integrity of every assessment, every time
+Proctorio library allows us to create a signed request to the Proctorio provider

-Long description of `oat-sa/lib-proctorio` [Proctorio](https://proctorio.com/)
+>Long description of `oat-sa/lib-proctorio`

+[Proctorio](https://proctorio.com/)

 Using state-of-the-art technology and end-to-end data security,